When You Should Seek Immediate Medical Attention For Your Back Or Neck Pain

 See a Chiropractor

-A chiropractor may also be an excellent choice to help treat your back pain.
+A chiropractor may also be an excellent choice to help treat your back pain and neck pain.

-Chiropractors use hands-on spinal manipulation to achieve proper alignment of the body's musculoskeletal structure.
+Chiropractors use hands-on spinal manipulation to achieve proper alignment of your spine and your body's musculoskeletal structure.

-Proper alignment will alleviate your pain, and lessen the chances you'll need extra treatment for your back pain, like surgery or painkillers.
+Proper alignment will alleviate your neck pain as well as help several other conditions, and lessen the chances you'll need extra care for your back pain, like surgery or painkillers.

 Get the Help You Deserve!

-If it doesn't go away, or you have other symptoms like high fever or weak legs, you need to see a doctor.
+Luckily, back and neck pain is usually temporary and will go away in a few days, but if it doesn't go away, or you have other symptoms like high fever or weak legs, you need to see a chiropractor.

-If you think chiropractic treatment is right for you, the team at Arrowhead Clinic are standing by.
+If you're ready to receive the care you deserve, the team at Arrowhead Clinic is standing by.

 They are experienced professionals that can help you prevent or eliminate your back pain.